MithrilJS/mithril.d.ts/readme.md

 ```
 #### FactoryComponent (AKA Closure Component)

-The simpliest way to annotate a stateful component and the best way to benefit from inference is by holding state in a closure:
+The easiest way to annotate a stateful component and to make best use of inference is by holding state in a closure:

 ```typescript
 import m from 'mithril';